honcyeung/Bulldozer-Price-Prediction/README.md

 # Bulldozer-Price-Prediction

-A python project to predict the price of bulldozers with machine learning
+The project uses the dataset given by https://www.kaggle.com/c/bluebook-for-bulldozers/overview to predict the price of bulldozer.
+It uses Random Forest to predict the price with traing R^2 being 95.9% and validation R^2 being 95.7%.
+The dataset contains 52 columns.